BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Early Bloomer/README.md

 that a few statements get executed twice.

 This mod was copied directly from a section of my Better Loot mod.
-If you're running Better Loot, you already have this mod active, so there's no reason to import it again.
+If you're running Better Loot or Cold Dead Hands, you already have this mod active, so there's no reason to import it again.

 Usage
 =====